For the Strength of Youth (pamphlet)

 For the Strength of Youth is a pamphlet distributed by the Church of Jesus Christ of Latter-day Saints (LDS Church) that "summarizes standards from scripture and from the writings and teachings of Church leaders."
-The pamphlet's target audience is young men and young women of the LDS Church, although its principles are applicable to all age groups in the church.
+The pamphlet is intended primarily for young men and young women of the LDS Church.
 It is available on the Internet and in print form.
-The pamphlet was first published in 1965, with its 10th and most recent edition released in 2022.
+The pamphlet was first published in 1965, with its 11th and most recent edition released in 2026.
 The pamphlet was to be put "in the hands of every young person in each ward".

 History

 The LDS Church first published "For the Strength of Youth" in 1965.
-Subsequent editions were published in 1966, two in 1968, 1969, 1972, 1990, 2001, 2011, and most recently in 2022 (10th edition).
+Subsequent editions were published in 1966, two in 1968, 1969, 1972, 1990, 2001, 2011, 2022, and most recently in 2026 (11th edition).

 The first edition of the pamphlet had 16 pages, while the ninth edition had 44 pages.
 Regarding the 2011 version, Young Women general president Elaine S. Dalton said, "The standards have not changed, but times have changed....
 For the Strength of Youth has been revised to address the issues youth face today — to teach them the doctrine behind the standards and the promised blessings of obedience."
 The covers evolved from a depiction of a family in the first five editions to depictions of youth in the 1972 and 1990 versions, which were replaced with images of the Salt Lake Temple in some editions, a reflection of its goal to "help you prepare to make sacred covenants in the temple".
 The 10th edition also added a subtitle with it, called "For the Strength of Youth: A Guide for Making Choices."
 Dieter F. Uchtdorf, of the Quorum of the Twelve Apostles, stated the resource had been "refreshed to better cope with the challenges and temptations of our day."
 He said the pamphlet will teach people eternal truths about who they are and who Christ is, as well as how people can make choices based on the truths taught.